labmec/neopz/docs/solver/eigensolvers.rst

 This class implements a set of Krylov-based eigensolvers for solving standard and generalised EVP problems with no restraints regarding the storage format of the matrix.
 This class of eigensolvers do not solve for all eigenvalues, but for a small set of the original eigenvalues.

-.. note:: For an excellent and detailed discussion on this class of eigensolvers, one can refer to `SLEPc User Manual <https://slepc.upv.es/documentation/slepc.pdf>`_ and their technical reports.
+.. note:: For an excellent and detailed discussion on this class of eigensolvers, one can refer to the Chapters 2 and 3 of `SLEPc User Manual <https://slepc.upv.es/documentation/slepc.pdf>`_ and their numerous technical reports.

-The returned eigenvalues can be sorted in the following ways:

-.. doxygenenum:: TPZEigenSort

 The Krylov-based eigensolvers search for a set of eigenvalues from a given matrix :math:`A` on the Krylov subspace: